-Employer contributions deposited in a retirement plan may not become the property of the individual concerned until some condition is met.
+Employer contributions deposited in a retirement plan may not become the property of the individual concerned until some condition of job tenure is met.
 When an individual does gain legal ownership of retirement funds, those funds are said to be "vested" in that individual.

 All salary deferral contributions by an employee must vest at once.
-Employer contributions must vest at least as quickly as one of the following schedules requires: 100% after 5 years (5-year cliff vesting); or 20% a year beginning with 3 years of service and reaching full vesting after 7 years (graded vesting).
-These vesting standards are displayed in Table 3.
+Employer contributions must vest at least as quickly as one of the following schedules requires: 100% after 3 years (3-year cliff vesting); or 20% a year beginning with 2 years of service and reaching full vesting after 6 years (graded vesting).
+Before 2002, the maximum terms for vesting were 5 years (cliff) and 7 years (graded).
+(The effective date for the shorter vesting periods may be delayed for collectively bargained plans until the earlier of the bargaining agreement's termination date or January 1, 2006.)
+Both current and past vesting standards are displayed in Table 3.